 Remember, we can never please everyone.
 As you start to share, accept any defeat, negative feedback, or closed doors as increasing the possibility that other doors will open, so your true tribe (or audience, partner, customer, friend, reader, etc.) can find you.

-And have fun!
+And above all else, have fun!
 The Sharing Stage is when we give back to benefit others, and that always feels good.

 Life Stage #5: Letting Go (or Auto-Pilot)